NCBI-Hackathons/ncbi-cloud-tutorials/README.md

 # NCBI in the Cloud Tutorials

-Welcome to the NCBI cloud tutorials!
+Welcome to the NCBI in the Cloud tutorials!
 This Github repository hosts tutorials for using NCBI cloud data and computing.

 # Tutorials